Sarah-Nadhem/Course-git/README.md

 # Course-git
-this to help my understand how GitHub better
+this to help me understand GitHub better